TalariaSoftware/ncmanager-help/committees/preside.md

 ---
-title: Preside Over the Meeting
+title: Preside over the Meeting
 permalink: /:path/:basename
 ---

 Once you are
 in a meeting,
 it is the responsibility
-of the chair
+of the chair,
 or their
 designee,
 to preside